Saddleback-Computer-Science/Learning-Git/README.md

 * Please let us know if we have missed something, or have incorrect information or instructions.
 * Never stop learning or trying to make yourself a better programmer!

+Check it Out:

+    There are plenty of resources in this repository.
+Check out 'The Manual' folder to find useful resources.
+    Happy coding.

 If you want to be a contributor and you are a Saddleback Computer Science Lab Aide*